 Asana | Cross-functional work | $10.99/user/month | Yes (limited) | ★★★☆☆ | 8.0/10 |

-Rating criteria: Opinionated speed (25%), AI depth (20%), workflow fit (20%), pricing and value (20%), team scaling (15%).
-Opinionated speed is weighted highest because it is the entire reason most teams choose Linear over Jira and the reason most readers are looking for an alternative when Linear stops fitting.
+Rating criteria: opinionated speed (25%), AI depth (20%), workflow fit (20%), pricing and value (20%), team scaling (15%).
+Opinionated speed is weighted highest because it is the reason most teams choose Linear over Jira, and the reason most readers start looking for an alternative when Linear stops fitting.

 Storyflow project canvas with strategic Tactic Blueprints for creative and product work outside Linear's ticket paradigm

 Opinionated speed.
-Time to triage an issue, time to ship a sprint, keyboard-only workflow depth.
+Time to triage an issue, time to close a sprint, and how deep the keyboard-only workflow goes.
 Linear-grade speed scored highest.

 Workflow fit.
-Three real teams: 12 person product engineering, 6 person creative agency, solo founder roadmap.
-Tools that fit one but not the others got split scores.
+Three real teams: a 12 person engineering team, a 6 person creative agency, and a solo founder roadmap.
+Tools that fit one shape but broke on another got split scores, not an inflated average.

 Pricing and value.
-Total annual cost at 5, 15, and 50 users.
-Free tier reality.
+Total annual cost at 5, 15, and 50 users, plus how real the free tier is once you hit its limits.

 Team scaling.
-How the tool feels at 5, 15, and 50 users.
-Some tools that win for small teams break at scale.
+Several tools that win for small teams quietly break at scale, and the score reflects that.

-Best for: Teams who want Linear's opinionated speed with deeper AI integration.
-Not for: teams already invested in Linear's ecosystem or teams who want broader project management features.
+Best for: Teams who want Linear's opinionated speed with deeper, more proactive AI.
+Not for: teams already deep in Linear's ecosystem, or teams that need broad cross-functional project management.

 Pricing: Free with limits.
 Pro from $6.99/user/month.
 Enterprise pricing on request.

-Verdict: Height is the right pick for teams who want Linear-shaped engineering tracking with deeper AI.
+Verdict: Height is the cleanest pick for teams who want Linear-shaped engineering tracking with the AI turned up.

-Best for: Teams who want Linear-shaped tracking on open-source.
-Not for: teams without engineering capacity to self-host.
+Best for: Engineering teams who want Linear-shaped tracking on an open-source, self-hostable base.
+Not for: teams without the engineering capacity or appetite to self-host and maintain it.

 Pricing: Free for self-hosting.
 Cloud from $7/user/month.
 Enterprise pricing available.

-Verdict: Plane is the right pick for open-source-committed teams.
+Verdict: Plane is the right pick for open-source-committed teams who refuse per-user cloud pricing.

-Best for: Cross-functional teams who want one tool across multiple work types.
-Not for: engineering-only teams who want opinionated speed.
+Best for: Cross-functional teams who want one platform across many work types.
+Not for: engineering-only teams who want opinionated speed and nothing else.

 Pricing: Free with limits.
 Unlimited from $7/user/month.
 Business from $12/user/month.
 Enterprise pricing available.

-Pros: Cross-functional depth, multiple view types, mature ecosystem, integrations with most tools.
+Pros: Genuine cross-functional depth, many view types, a mature ecosystem, and integrations with nearly everything.

-Cons: The breadth means more configuration overhead, the interface can feel busy compared to Linear, opinionated speed is lower.
+Cons: Breadth means real setup overhead, the interface can feel busy next to Linear, and raw speed is lower.

-Verdict: ClickUp is the right pick for cross-functional teams.
-See The 12 Best ClickUp Alternatives in 2026 for comparison.
+Verdict: ClickUp is the right pick for cross-functional teams who would rather configure one tool than run three.
+See The 12 Best ClickUp Alternatives in 2026 for a closer comparison.

-Best for: Cross-functional teams who manage projects rather than tickets.
-Not for: engineering-only teams who want sprint and velocity tracking.
+Best for: Cross-functional teams who manage projects and launches rather than tickets.
+Not for: engineering-only teams who need sprint and velocity tracking.

 Pricing: Free with limits.
 Starter from $10.99/user/month.
 Advanced from $24.99/user/month.

-Cons: Pricing scales fast for larger teams, opinionated speed is lower than Linear, the project paradigm is wrong for engineering ticket flows.
+Cons: Pricing scales fast for larger teams, opinionated speed is below Linear, and the project model is a poor fit for engineering ticket flows.

 Verdict: Asana is the right pick for project-centric cross-functional teams.
 See The 12 Best Asana Alternatives in 2026.

-Best for: Product managers focused on roadmap and feature prioritisation.
-Not for: engineering teams who need issue tracking.
+Best for: Product managers focused on roadmap and feature prioritization.
+Not for: engineering teams who need day-to-day issue tracking.

 Pricing: Essentials from $19/maker/month.
 Pro from $59/maker/month.
 15-day trial.

-Cons: Not an issue tracker, the price point is high for individuals, the feature management paradigm has overhead.
+Cons: Not an issue tracker, a high price point for individuals, and real overhead in the feature-management model.

-Verdict: Productboard is the right pick for product managers focused on roadmap.
+Verdict: Productboard is the right pick for product managers whose real job is the roadmap, not the tickets.

-Best for: Engineering teams who want native GitHub integration.
-Not for: teams whose work is not GitHub-centred.
+Best for: Engineering teams who want tracking native to GitHub with zero extra tooling.
+Not for: teams whose work is not centered on GitHub.

 Pricing: Free with GitHub.
 Enterprise pricing for advanced features.

-Pros: Native GitHub integration, free with GitHub, mature PR linkage.
+Pros: Native GitHub integration, free with existing GitHub plans, and mature, automatic pull-request linkage.

-Cons: Less polished than Linear, fewer project management features, no AI as of early 2026.
+Cons: Less polished than Linear, a thin project management layer, and no real AI yet.

-Verdict: GitHub Projects is the right pick for GitHub-native engineering teams.
+Verdict: GitHub Projects is the right pick for GitHub-native engineering teams who value one home over more features.

-Best for: Teams already on Notion who want to add project tracking.
+Best for: Teams already standardized on Notion who want to fold in project tracking.
 Not for: engineering-first teams who need opinionated speed.

 Pricing: Free for individuals.
 Plus from $10/user/month.
 Business from $15/user/month.

-Pros: Integrates with existing Notion workspace, mature database paradigm, multiple views.
+Pros: Integrates with an existing Notion workspace, a flexible and mature database model, and multiple useful views.

-Cons: Opinionated speed is lower than Linear, the database paradigm has overhead, real-time edits on the same database row can lag.
+Cons: Opinionated speed is well below Linear, the database model adds overhead, and concurrent edits on one row can lag.

-Verdict: Notion Projects is the right pick for Notion-centred teams.
+Verdict: Notion Projects is the right pick for Notion-centered teams consolidating their stack.

-Best for: Small teams under 5 who need lightweight kanban.
-Not for: larger teams or teams who need depth.
+Best for: Small teams under 5 who want minimum-overhead kanban.
+Not for: larger teams or anyone who needs depth beyond cards and columns.

 Pricing: Free with limits.
 Standard from $5/user/month.
 Premium from $10/user/month.

-Cons: No depth beyond kanban, no AI, no engineering-specific features.
+Cons: Little depth beyond kanban, no meaningful AI, and no engineering-specific features.

-Verdict: Trello is the right pick for small teams who need lightweight kanban.
+Verdict: Trello is the right pick for small teams who want to start in minutes.
 See The 12 Best Trello Alternatives in 2026.

-Best for: Teams who value visual interfaces and customisation.
+Best for: Teams who value visual, at-a-glance status and heavy customization.
 Not for: engineering teams who want keyboard-first opinionated speed.

 Pricing: Free for up to 2 users.
 Basic from $9/user/month.
 Standard from $12/user/month.